 - Your name, email address, office location and hours, mailbox location

 The course description on a syllabus needs to be an accessible and accurate indication of the questions and materials students can expect to work with in your course.
-GSIs are often tempted to write course descriptions on the models of course descriptions they have favored as graduate students.
-These descriptions may be elegant to an academic, but to a freshman or sophomore they can look impenetrable and thus unattractive.
 Try to capture in your description a central curiosity, metaphor, or paradox in your course.
 Try to keep it short.
 Avoid scholarly jargon.
-If you find that a technical term or phrase is central to your description, provide a brief explanation of it and connect it with other terms that students are likely to find interesting.
+If you find that a technical term or phrase is central to your description, provide a brief explanation of it and connect it with other terms that students are likely to find more immediately intuitive or interesting.

 - Give a detailed list of books to procure, with editions specified where relevant.

-- If readings are provided in a hard-copy reader, tell where students can purchase it.
+- If readings are provided in a hard-copy reader, tell students where they can purchase it.

 - If readings will be available on the bCourses site or other websites, let students know.